Luna-Coder/es6-destructing/README.md

 ___

-### Destructuring Assignment with the Rest Operator to Reassign Array Elements
+### Destructuring Assignment With The Rest Operator To Reassign Array Elements
 ```js
 const [a, b, ...arr] = [1, 2, 3, 4, 5, 7];